 Poland’s contribution to the policy making efforts and administration of the EU has been a significant one.
 In 2011, Poland held the revolving presidency of the EU Council.
 The country also holds 51 seats in the European Parliament.
 As a member of the EU, Poland has gained significantly as well.
 As of 2013, Poland was the largest recipient of funds from the EU – estimated at about € 16.2 billion.

-Poland’s peaceful existence within the EU has been disturbed in the wake of the recent European refugee crisis (Migrant Crisis).
+Poland’s peaceful existence as member of the European Union has been disturbed in the wake of European refugee crisis (Migrant Crisis).
 The number of Asylum seekers arriving in the EU has seen a considerable rise since 2015.
 Most of these foreign migrants come from Muslim-majority countries such as Syria, Afghanistan, and Iraq.
 In 2015 alone, EU member states received over 1.2 million new asylum applications.
 While the EU is in favor of a liberal approach towards accepting asylum seekers, Polish administration has been largely circumspect in accepting refugees.
 This is because intelligence reports suggest that a small percentage of Islamic State militants may also enter these countries posing as refugees.
 In 2015, Poland had agreed to accepting thousands of asylum seekers but the next year the new government enacted a new anti-migrant law that forced the administration to change its stand.
 Brussels responded by threatening to fine nations that turned away refugees.
 Following the Manchester attack, Poland claimed that it will remain part of the EU but will not be “blackmailed” into taking refugees.